Some other cool stuff, not entirely at random: Faces of Women in Mathematics video.

 In the past I have taught (F16, F17) and coordinated (F16–present) math 216 (differential equations), math 425 (probability; 2013, 16), math 217 (linear algebra; 2014–15), math 316 (also differential equations), math 215 (calculus III), math 116 (calculus II), and math 115 (calculus I).
 Many, many years ago I taught courses in math modeling and other things.

 There's more to say about all this; more links, mostly for internal consumption, are on our instructional technology page.
 If you're curious about any of that, feel free to ask.

 A few personal items: I did my undergraduate work at Grinnell College, a small liberal arts school in Iowa, and graduate work in applied math at Northwestern University.
 Determined to stay at a school with the same initials, I then taught at Nebraska Wesleyan University, in Lincoln, where at least one other university may be found.
-I've been known to play more ultimate (in Ann Arbor) than is entirely sensible.
+I've been known to play ultimate (in Ann Arbor).
 Music is a large part of the background on which my life runs.
-And, as you might expect, I lean towards technical geek-dom: my laptops run Linux (including ran Gentoo and more recently Fedora).
+My laptop runs Linux, most recently Arch.

 Books.
 Everyone should read more.
 Recent and not-so recent things to cross my sights are Chloe Benjamin, The Immortalists; John Lewis, March; Ta-Nehisi Coates Between the World and Me; Claude Steele, Whistling Vivaldi; Marion Zimmer Bradley, The Mists of Avalon; T.H.
 White, Once and Future King; Carol Dwek, Mindset; Michael Chabon, Moonglow...